-GOST R 51206 "Interior air of road vehicles -Pollution content in the interior of driver cab and passenger compartment Technical requirements and test methods".

-In the Russian Federation, test methods and regulations have focused on VOC emissions from vehicle exhaust gases that can enter the vehicle interior air during driving.
-The national standard GOST R 51206 was developed in 2004 to set limits for combustion gases and certain VOCs.

-The expert from the Russian Federation stated that the work should not only focus on the interior air emissions generated from interior materials but also on the air pollutants entering the vehicle together with the intake air from outside.
-GRPE considered the inclusion in the scope of interior air pollutants from the outside air as a possible extension of the mandate at a later stage (ECE/TRANS/WP.29/GRPE/71).
+- GOST R 51206 "Interior air of road vehicles -Pollution content in the interior of driver cab and passenger compartment Technical requirements and test methods" - In Russia, test methods and regulations have focused on VOC emissions from vehicle exhaust gases that can enter the vehicle interior air during driving.
+The national standard GOST R 51206 was developed in 2004 to set limits for combustion gases and certain VOCs. - O The expert from the Russian Federation stated that the work should not only focus on the interior air emissions generated from interior materials but also on the air pollutants entering the vehicle together with the intake air from outside.
+GRPE considered the inclusion in the scope of interior air pollutants from the outside air as a possible extension of the mandate at a later stage.
+(ECE-TRANS-WP29-GRPE-71e)

-(d) ISO Standards
+ISO Standards

-ISO 12219\1:2011 "Interior air of road vehicles - Part 1: Whole vehicle test chamber - Specification and method for the determination of volatile organic compounds in cabin interiors".
+o ISO 12219_1:2011 "Interior air of road vehicles - Part 1: Whole vehicle test chamber - Specification and method for the determination of volatile organic compounds in cabin interiors.

-The ISO Group TC22/TC146 SC6 JWG13 harmonized the vehicle interior air test method based on existing Korean, German Association of the Automotive Industry (VDA) and JAMA testing methods.
-The ISO 12219-1 testing method is adjusted VOC exposure in common user conditions: when sitting in a vehicle, ambient mode, when entering the vehicle after parking in the sun, parking mode and during driving, driving mode.

-The JAMA voluntary standard was adopted to ISO 12219-1 standard in 2013.
+- The ISO Group TC22/TC146 SC6 JWG13 harmonized the vehicle interior air test method based on existing Korean, VDA and JAMA testing methods.
+The ISO 12219-1 testing method is adjusted VOC exposure in common user conditions: when sitting in a car, ambient mode, when entering the car after parking in the sun, parking mode and during driving, driving mode. - The JAMA voluntary standard was adopted to ISO 12219-1 standard in 2013.

-D. Technical rationale and justification
+4. Technical rationale and justification

-15. This section introduces the main working items discussed and the technical rationale for developing a harmonized test procedure for the measurement of interior air emissions emitted from interior materials.

-16. The concentration of VOC in the vehicle cabin air can easily be different depending on temperature, humidity, pressure, sunlight, vehicle storage conditions, vehicle age, etc. Therefore, it is important to standardize the test procedures to ensure valid results.
+- 17. This section introduces the main working items discussed and the technical rationale for developing a harmonized test procedure for the measurement of interior air emissions emitted from interior materials. - 18.
+The concentration of VOC in the vehicle cabin air can easily be different depending on temperature, humidity, pressure, sunlight, vehicle storage conditions, vehicle age, etc. Therefore, it is important to standardize the test procedures to ensure valid results.

-1. Vehicle category
+Vehicle category

-17. Vehicle category was discussed very intensively.
+- 19. Vehicle category was discussed very intensively.
 The review of existing standards showed differences.
-Some only covered small passenger vehicles, other even included buses.

-18. It was generally agreed to include passenger vehicles.
-However, light duty trucks, which are used as passenger vehicles should be included.
+Some only covered small passenger cars, other even included buses. - 20.
+It was generally agreed to include passenger cars.
+However light duty trucks, which are used as passenger cars should be included.
 It was furthermore agreed to exclude busses used for public transport and trucks used only for transport of goods.
-Vehicle category 1-1 of UNECE (1998 Agreement) TRANS/WP.29/1045 would be used as defined in the Special Resolution No. 1.
-Although Vehicle category 1-1 is primarily passenger vehicles, it can be extended to other vehicle categories in order to align with their domestic classification due to the different classifications of vehicle categories from region.
+Vehicle category 1-1 of ECE (1998 Agreement) TRANS/WP.29/1045 would be used as defined in the Special Resolution No.1.
+Although Vehicle category 1-1 is primarily passenger cars, it can be extended to other vehicle categories in order to align with their domestic classification due to the different classifications of vehicle categories from region to region.

-2. New vehicle
+New vehicle

-19. The vehicle tested is intended to be a new vehicle from serial production.
-A new vehicle is directly transported from the production line to the testing lab.
-The test vehicle shall be driven less than 80 km of driving, i.e. less than 80 km on the vehicle odometer.
+21. The car tested is intended to be a new car from serial production.
+A new car is directly transported from the production line to the testing lab.
+The test car shall be driven less than 80 km of driving, i.e. less than 80 km on the car odometer.
 Shipping the vehicle is allowed.
-Used vehicles, prototypes, or developed test vehicles are not included, because these vehicles are likely to be constructed with non-reprehensive materials and components or contaminated during their use phase by non-original materials, users, and use conditions.
+Used cars, prototypes, or developed test cars are not included, because these cars are likely to be constructed with non-reprehensive materials and components or contaminated during their use phase by non-original materials, users, and use conditions.

-3. Vehicle test age
+Vehicle test age